sschmid/pw-terminal-password-manager/README.md

 pw -p
 ```

-If you prefer to manage passwords on your own, you can use `pw` with GnuPG to store
+If you would like to manage your passwords yourself, you can use `pw` with
-encrypted passwords in a directory:
+GnuPG to store encrypted passwords in a directory:

 ```bash
 # create a keychain